SummaryRead the full fact sheet

 Family and friends of someone living with a mental illness often share similar experiences.
 People living with mental illness can be helped in many ways by family and friends.
 It is not uncommon for family and friends to focus a large portion of their attention and energy on their loved one.
 However, it is important to look after yourself too.

 Getting help early for mental illness

 Don’t ignore warning signs of mental illness in a family member or friend.
-The sooner the person receives treatment, the better the outcome is likely to be.
-It will help if you:
+The sooner the person receives support and treatment, the better the outcome is likely to be.
+It can help to:

-- Encourage the person to see a doctor for an assessment
+- Encourage the person to speak with doctor about their concerns.

 Common reactions to mental illness